Quick Answer: Start API-First, Self-Host Only When The Workflow Proves It

 Model pricing is only one part of the budget.
 Teams also pay for product discovery, UX, frontend and backend development, model integration, storage, CDN traffic, logs, moderation operations, QA, analytics, support, and ongoing model/provider maintenance.
 If self-hosted, add GPU uptime, autoscaling, cold starts, model loading, observability, security updates, and people who can debug inference failures.

 Measure cost per accepted image, not only cost per generated image.
 If users generate ten variants and approve one, the accepted asset cost is ten times the raw generation cost before storage, review, and support are included.
-Track prompt template performance, rejection reasons, latency, failed jobs, spend by workspace, and output acceptance rate by model route.
+Track prompt template performance, rejection reasons, latency, failed jobs, spend by workspace, output acceptance rate by model route, and refund or support events.

 If you need a planning range, compare the workflow against NextPage's Stable Diffusion app development cost guide and run a rough scope through the custom software cost estimator.
 The fastest way to get a realistic estimate is to specify the user workflow, monthly generation volume, privacy requirements, integrations, review process, and expected launch platform.